Rubber-Duck-999/Room/Room/README.md

 All values are placed in metres but are float values to allow for decimel values.

 All code followed the Interceptor Project C++ Coding standards, this c++ file has not been peer reviewed nor has it been unit tested.
-Thats a future aim to create a suitable test harness that will injividually test each function in the program.
+Thats a future aim to create a suitable test harness that will individually test each function in the program.

-Splitting the class out into a seperate package would be a future aim as well.
+Splitting the class out into a separate package would be a future aim as well.

 If you are looking at the code and wondering how to follow it through linearly here is a representation by function name to help gauge what is each stage of the simple program.